- Leesa Mattress Review

 Budget Conscious People

-There are two layers of foam that make up the total of 10 inches in height.
+There are two layers of foam that make up a total of 10 inches in height.

 The base layer comprises of 7 inch poly-foam with just the right amount of give to keep everything lined up and avoid strain the spine, lumbar region, neck or shoulders.